nihal-gami/data-science-portfolio/README.md

 # data-science-portfolio
-Portfolio of data science projects completed by me for self learning.
+Repository containing portfolio of data science projects completed by self learning purpose, presented in the form of iPython Notebooks.